CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

    ![](media/ex3-architectureOverview.png)

+In this exercise, you will create Synapse Pipelines and will run the SQL scripts to review the data for the tables **SalesOrderHeaders, SalesOrderItems, Payments

+ * The **SalesOrderHeaders** data is extracted from the SAP Hana database using the Pipeline **ExtractSalesOrderHeaders**, and then it is copied to the SalesOrderHeaders table in the Synapse workspace.
+ * The **SalesOrderItems** data is extracted from the SAP Hana database using the Pipeline **ExtractSalesOrderItems**, and then it is copied to the SalesOrderItems table in the Synapse workspace.
+ * The  **Payments data** is extracted from the Cosmos DB using the Pipeline **ExtractPaymentsData**, and then it is copied to the Payments table in the Synapse workspace.

 ### Task 1: Create Synapse Tables in SQL Pool

 1. From Synapse Studio, click on **Develop** from the left-menu.